Here’s my attempt to summarize and explain the Bitcoin Whitepaper, with some additional context to make it easier to understand.

 Current State of Online Commercial Transactions

-Internet commercial transactions are based on a third party trust model.
-Engaging a the third party (a financial institution) for commercial transactions incurs cost for both the buyer and seller.
-There are occasions where a transaction is disputed, and the third part has to mediate and resolve the dispute.
-This, further increases the cost of the transactions.
+Internet commercial transactions are based on a third-party trust model.
+Engaging a third party (a financial institution) for commercial transactions incurs costs for both the buyer and seller.
+There are occasions where a transaction is disputed, and the third party has to mediate and resolve the dispute.
+This further increases the cost of the transactions.
 Higher average transaction costs mean that transactions of low-value (small $$$ amounts) are rather infeasible.

 Currently, the transactions are not completely irreversible.
-Reversible transactions (through mediation) require more information from the buyer and seller, and that also increase the need of putting the trust in the third party.
-Having a system that allows reversible transactions also means that there will be fraud from time to time, and in fact a certain small percentage of fraud is considered ‘acceptable’.
+Reversible transactions (through mediation) require more information from the buyer and seller, and that also increases the need of putting the trust in the third party.
+Having a system that allows reversible transactions also means that there will be fraud from time to time, and in fact, a certain small percentage of fraud is considered ‘acceptable’.

-The authors (the paper says ‘we’) have identified a need of an electronic payment system that works without a third party financial institution.
+The authors (the paper says ‘we’) have identified a need for an electronic payment system that works without a third-party financial institution.
 Instead of requiring a trustworthy third party, the new payment system (Bitcoin ecosystem) will work on cryptographic proof.
 The transactions will be recorded chronologically using timestamp servers on the network.
 The transactions will be irreversible, hence protecting the seller from fraud.
-Routine escrow mechanism can be implemented to protect the buyers.
+A routine escrow mechanism can be implemented to protect the buyers.
 The chronological cryptographic proof of transaction will also prevent any double spending problems i.e. a digital currency cannot be spent twice fraudulently.

 As long as the network has more ‘honest’ computer nodes with more collective CPU power, the blockchain system is secured against any attacker groups.